 The message of this Scripture doesn't necessarily speak to illnesses like sinus infections, red throat, red ears, respiratory viruses and bronchitis, though.
 It speaks to life.
-Oh, how I I tend to miss the first part - rejoicing - in times of suffering!
-Let's go on a journey and look at the perfect sequence of this Scripture.
+I tend to miss the first part - rejoicing!

 1) to glory (whether with reason or without)

 2) to glory on account of a thing

 3) to glory in a thing

 Whatever our circumstances are, we can rejoice in the midst of it, whether we have reason to or not.
 What do we rejoice in?
 The situation?
 Sure.
 It's hard, but we can rejoice when illness strikes, when a loved one dies, when dreaded news is delivered or when the economy takes a downward spiral.
 We can rejoice when jobs are lost or wickedness rules the earth.
 When morality has taken a nose-dive and we see the love wax cold.
 Why?
 Because we know that God works everything out for His own glory.

 While we don't rejoice because of our suffering, we can rejoice in the midst of them.
 How?
 Through faith.
 We know that faith is the victory that overcomes the world.
 Why?
 Our faith is in God!
 God is the ultimate Victor!

 "for everyone born of God overcomes the world.
 This is the victory that has overcome the world, even our faith.
 Who is it that overcomes the world?
 Only he who believes that Jesus is the Son of God." ~ 1 John 5:4-5 (NIV)

 The Greek word for suffering here is thlipsis.
 This word means: